 Check with your county auditor or municipal clerk to find out how and where to apply.

 For Further Information:

-For further information, please call the Election Division of the Minnesota Secretary of State, (651) 296-2803 http://www.sos.state.mn.us/election )or the League of Women Voters of Minnesota, (651) 224-5445, or the League's election information site: http://www.vote411.org.
+For further information, please call the Election Division of the Minnesota Secretary of State, (651) 296-2803 http://www.sos.state.mn.us/election; the League of Women Voters of Minnesota, (651) 224-5445; or the League's election information site: http://www.vote411.org.
 You may also call your County Auditor or City Clerk.
-See the Blue Pages in the Phone Book.
+See the Blue Pages in the Phone Book for this information.